thindil/steamsky/bin/doc/MODDING.md

 ## Food items types
 To change which items types are used as food, open file *game.dat* in *data* directory and edit line which starts with FoodTypes.
-First type is main food type, second type is used by crew members when first type isn't found in ship cargo.
+First type is always main type, other types used only when items of previous types are not found in ship cargo.
 Values after equal sign must be existing items types, separated by coma and space: `, `.

 ## Fuel item type
 To change which item type is used as a fuel for ship, open file *game.dat* in